 Observing the newer tradition of a vegetarian Tofurky main dish?
 Grab a California Pinot Noir, its richer and fuller body will help soothe the salty side of the this entree.
 Substituting cauliflower for meat?
 Pair a rich cauliflower dish with a Pinot Gris.
 Its slight body and depth will not overwhelm this hot dish.

 Whatever you’re serving this holiday season, it’s sure to be delicious.
 Just make sure you save some wine for your guests!
 Not hosting?
 Don’t worry any of these wines make great gifts.
-You can also check out are Decorative Boxed Wine Covers to be the hostess’ favorite guest (just add wine).

 Want to learn more?
 Check out the below links that were used to help write this blog post.